cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ```

 ## Boolean operators
 With advanced queries it is possible to combine multiple fields to define a very specific set of events, places or organizers.
-In order to combine multiple fields boolean operators should be used:
+In order to combine multiple fields boolean operators must be used:
 -   `AND`: is used to narrow the search.
 Only results that meet all fields in the AND-combination will be returned.
 -   `OR` is used to broaden the search.
 Results that meet either one (or both fields) will be returned.
 -   `NOT` is used to exclude a set of data.